Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-In this Letter, a method called \textit{Re}lativistic \textit{C}onfiguration-interaction \textit{D}ensity functional~(ReCD) theory is developed to predict the $0\nu\beta\beta$-decay NME of $^{76}$Ge.
-The ReCD theory combines the advantages of the SM and nuclear DFTs.
+In this Short Communication, a novel method called Relativistic Configuration-interaction Density functional (ReCD) theory is established to predict the $0\nu\beta\beta$-decay NME of $^{76}$Ge.
+The ReCD theory combines the advantages of the SM and nuclear DFT.
 It starts from a well-defined relativistic density functional whose self-consistent solution is a state at the minimum of the potential energy surface and includes already important physics.
 The additional correlations are considered with shell-model calculations in a configuration space built on top of the self-consistent solution.
-This idea is first proposed in Ref.~\cite{Zhao2016Phys.Rev.C041301} and the corresponding numerical implementation is performed for even-even nuclei with axial deformation~\cite{Zhao2016Phys.Rev.C041301,Wang2022Phys.Rev.C054311}.
-The ReCD theory developed here includes the triaxial degree of freedom and can treat both even-even and odd-odd nuclei.
-Therefore, the spectroscopic properties, the $2\nu\beta\beta$- and $0\nu\beta\beta$-decay NMEs of $^{76}$Ge can now be studied on the same footing.
-The validity of nuclear wavefunctions by the ReCD theory calculations is examined by describing the energy spectra, $E2$ transition probabilities, and the $2\nu\beta\beta$-decay NME of $^{76}$Ge.
-The importance of nuclear triaxial deformation for a high-precision prediction of the $0\nu\beta\beta$-decay NME will be highlighted.
+The ReCD theory developed here allows a fully microscopic and self-consistent treatment of nuclear triaxiality and can calculate both even-even and odd-odd nuclei.
+Therefore, triaxiality that is crucial for modeling the properties of $^{76}$Ge can now be considered within a full model space, and the spectroscopic properties, $2\nu\beta\beta$- and $0\nu\beta\beta$-decay NMEs of $^{76}$Ge are studied on the same footing.
+The validity of the ReCD theory is examined by describing the energy spectra, $E2$ transition probabilities, and the $2\nu\beta\beta$-decay NME of $^{76}$Ge.
+The importance of nuclear triaxiality for a high-precision prediction of the $0\nu\beta\beta$-decay NME and the corresponding implications to the next-generation $0\nu\beta\beta$-decay experiments will be highlighted.
+The related theoretical framework and the numerical details can be found in the Supplementary materials.

-The starting point of nuclear $\beta\beta$ decays is an effective weak Hamiltonian with charge-exchange nucleonic and leptonic currents~\cite{Engel2017ReportsonProgressinPhysics046301}.
-Within the second-order perturbation theory and by using the long-wave approximation for outgoing leptons, the $\beta\beta$-decay NMEs can be obtained,